JochemTolsma/homepage/content/courses/Dyads/dyads1.md

 - Coleman, J.S.
 (1990). *Foundations of Social Theory.* Cambridge, MA: Harvard University Press.
 - Raub, W. Buskens, V. & Van Assen, M.A.
 (2011).
 Mircro-macro links and microfoundations in sociology. *The Journal of Mathematical Sociology, 35*(1-3), 1-25. [**Especially paragraph 4.4**]

 The GTF is a framework, is not a theory from which you can deduce hypotheses.
 Before we can do that, we need to fill in the blanks.
-That is, we need to make the social contexts (brige assumptions) explicit.
+That is, we need to make the social contexts (bridge assumptions) explicit.
 We need a Theory of Action.
 We need to think of the interdependencies and how they impact the aggregation mechanism.
 So, let's get started...

 ## Social context effects